appler1009/vscode-sql-prettify/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+Please create an issue on [Github](https://github.com/appler1009/vscode-sql-prettify/issues) if you have any SQL statements that are not formatted as expected or if you experience any erratic behavior.

 If you enjoy this extension and find it helpful, consider supporting through [Buy Me a Coffee](https://buymeacoffee.com/applerk).
 Your contributions help me continue to improve this project and create more valuable tools for the community.
 Every "coffee" you buy goes a long way in motivating me to keep developing and sharing my passion for software.
 Thank you for your support!